MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/ui-and-user-experience-guidelines.md

 <span />
 ### Examples of policy violations

-This section provides examples of banner ad scenarios that violate [policy 10.10.1](https://msdn.microsoft.com/library/windows/apps/dn764944.aspx#pol_10_10) of the Windows Store Policies.
+This section provides examples of banner ad scenarios that violate [policy 10.10.1](https://msdn.microsoft.com/library/windows/apps/dn764944.aspx#pol_10_10) of the Microsoft Store Policies.
 These examples are provided for instructional purposes only, as a way to help you better understand the policy.
 These examples are not comprehensive, and there may be many other ways to violate policy 10.10.1 that are not listed here.

 * Doing anything to interfere with the user’s ability to view the banner ad, such as changing the opacity of the [AdControl](https://msdn.microsoft.com/library/windows/apps/microsoft.advertising.winrt.ui.adcontrol.aspx) or placing another control on top of the **AdControl** (without first calling [AdControl.Suspend](https://msdn.microsoft.com/library/windows/apps/microsoft.advertising.winrt.ui.adcontrol.suspend.aspx)).